ACCESSIBILITY

 Spam protection system

-Technologies used to create the site
+Technologies used for the website creation

 JavaScript.

-Testing environment
+Test environment

-Firefox 141 and NVDA 2025.1.2 running on Windows 11;
+Firefox 141 and NVDA 2025.1.2 on Windows 11

-Firefox 141 and JAWS 2023 running on Windows 11;
+Firefox 141 and JAWS 2025 on Windows 11

-Safari and VoiceOver running on macOS 15.5;
+Safari and VoiceOver on macOS 15.3

-Safari and VoiceOver running on iOS 18.5.
+Safari and VoiceOver on iOS 18.5

-Accessibility assessment tools
+Accessibility checking tools

-Contrast Finder;
+Contrast Finder

-Firefox development tools;
+Firefox development tools

-Web Developer (Firefox extension).
+Web Developer (browser extension)

-Website pages subject to compliance checks
+Webpages subject to the compliance audit

 To report one or more breaches of digital accessibility regulations, visit the “Signaler un problème d’accessibilité d’un service numérique“ page of the Arcom website.